-If you are discharged on the day of your operation, and you have had a general anaesthetic and/or sedation, you must have a friend or relative to take you home and have a responsible adult to stay with you for 24 hours.
+Your doctor/nurse will normally discharge you on the day of your operation.
+If you have a general anaesthetic, you must have a friend or relative to take you home and have a responsible adult to stay with you for 24 hours.